DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 Given time, it is possible that the drawing crate will add the image crate as an optional feature for example.

-The lack of such maturity in libraries might eat at development time and maintainability.
+The lack of such maturity in libraries might impact development time and maintainability.

 As for Tauri itself, it's young and issues are expected but its future looks